Undergraduate Teacher Education in the School of Humanities and Sciences

 These are the trademarks of teacher education in the School of Humanities and Sciences.
 Our small, selective, undergraduate program is looking for students who are hardworking, motivated, and excited about teaching -- students who are eager to make a difference in children's lives.

 Why choose Ithaca?
 Our programs combine rigorous preparation in an academic major with courses in education that allow students to combine theory with practice.
-From the very first education course to the final semester of student teaching, our students work in area schools, actually putting into practice what they are learning in the college classroom.
+From the very first year of Education coursework until the final semester of student teaching, our students work in area schools, actually putting into practice what they are learning in the college classroom.

-Our programs lead to New York State initial teacher certification in biology, chemistry, physics, English, social studies, mathematics, mathematics and computer science, French, Spanish, German, and art.
+Our programs lead to New York State initial teacher certification in biology, chemistry, physics, English, social studies, mathematics, French, Spanish, German, and art.

 We'll keep you engaged in fieldwork opportunities: